mason-chase/crud-test-laravel/README.md

 Please read each note very carefully!
-Feel free to add/change project structure to a clean architecture to your view. and if you are not able to work on FrontEnd project, you can add a Swagger UI in a new Front project.
+Feel free to add/change project structure to a clean architecture to your view.

 Create a simple CRUD application with Laravel that implements the below model:
 ```